chadrc/simple-expression-language/Readme.md

 // "10 bar or foo transaction"
 ```

 Using wildcard, you can use the value, whatever it is, in your match expression.
 Just provided an identifier.
+Wildcards will not match the unit `()` value.
 ```
 // Input: [10, "foo"]